- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 Complete Credential Request

 The Credential Office processes all applications.
 Requests are processed based on the date they are verified as “complete.”
-When submitting the Credential Request form, applicable transcripts and any other item(s), a checklist is used by a credential analyst to verify all required items (including passing scores of all required tests) have been submitted and completed appropriately.
+When submitting the online Credential Request form, applicable transcripts and any other item(s), a checklist is used by a credential analyst to verify that all required items (including passing scores of all required tests) have been submitted and completed appropriately.
 If something is missing or incomplete, the candidate will be notified by email.
 Note: The candidate’s file will not be evaluated for qualification for a credential or certificate recommendation at the time of request submission.